deniskrut/Advanced-Lane-Finding/README.md

 The code for this step is contained in the fourth code cell of the IPython notebook located in `./advanced-lane-finder.ipynb`.
 Function is called `get_curvature_and_distance_from_center`.
 It accepts left and right lane coordinates, image width and image height, and returns the curvature and offset from center in meters.

 First step is to obtain polynomial for the lane lines in meters, not in pixels.
 For that, knowing the US government requirements for lane width and dashed line distance, I estimated the conversion coefficients and performed a fit.
-Secpmd step is to find the line in between of two lane lines.
+Second step is to find the line in between of two lane lines.
 This is done through evaluating polynomial fits for each lane at every vertical position, and finding the center.
 Third step is to find polynomial fit for the center line.
 Finally, I obtain a first degree derivative from the polynomial fit of the center line and that constitutes the curvature.

 To obtain center offset I evaluate X position of left and right lane polynomials, and find point in the middle (in meters).
 Then I find the distance from the center of the image (in meters) tot hat middle of the lane position.
 That distance is the center offset.